 + Define Your Future Path

-While graduate degrees are more focused, they can still lead to multiple career opportunities.
-It’s essential for graduate students to determine a distinctive career path as pursuing a career in academia or industry involves a different process and preparation.
+While graduate degrees are more focused, they can still lead to diverse career pathways.
+Since a variety of career options exist for students with advanced degrees, it’s essential for graduate students to determine a distinctive career path as pursuing a career in academia or industry involves a different process and preparation.

 To make a career decision, you will need to understand your values and how are they aligned to certain work environments.
 You can explore your career path through the following options: